webscit/fast-context/README.md

 ## Overview

-This package defines an implementation of controllers and decorators for using the [Context Protocol](https://github.com/webcomponents-cg/community-protocols/blob/main/proposals/context.md) as defined by the Web Components Community Group.
+This package defines an implementation of controllers for using the [Context Protocol](https://github.com/webcomponents-cg/community-protocols/blob/main/proposals/context.md) as defined by the Web Components Community Group with [FASTElement v1](https://github.com/microsoft/fast).

 This protocol facilitates the communication between components lower in the DOM hierarchy with their ancestors, allowing data to be passed down the tree without having to be passed via 'prop drilling' where each element in the path passes on the data.